Descriptions of Required Core Courses

 Commun 772 – Rhetorical Leadership and Ethics

 This course is designed to explore rhetorical perspectives and practices of leadership, critical followership, and ethics.
 By the course’s end, students should be able to: 1) understand, analyze, and evaluate rhetoric’s potential relationships to experiences and practices of contemporary leadership and 2) demonstrate fluency with a range of rhetorical choices for effectively critiquing and exercising ethical rhetorical leadership.
 The major project for the semester is an actual case of the student’s choice in which the student analyzes the rhetorical leadership problems that the case presents, proposes and justifies multiple rhetorical solutions, and makes a reasoned recommendation.
-Commun 772 Syllabus, Spring 2016
+Commun 772 Sample Syllabus, Fall 2018

 Commun 762 – Argumentation in Theory and Practice